Factbox: One Planet summit turns to private sector for climate action

 Belgium plans to sell 3 to 5 billion euros ($3.5-6 billion) in the first quarter of 2018.

-Dutch bank ING said that by end 2025 it will stop funding any utility that relies on coal for more than 5 percent of its energy.
+* Dutch bank ING (INGA.AS) said that by end 2025 it will stop funding any utility that relies on coal for more than 5 percent of its energy.

 It will support new clients whose reliance on coal is less than 10 percent as long as they have a strategy in place to cut that to close to zero by 2025.
 ING also will phase out lending to individual coal-fired power plants by then.

-French insurer AXA will quadruple investments in environmentally friendly projects, adding 9 billion euros ($10.6 billion) by 2020, and divest further from the coal industry.
+* French insurer AXA (AXAF.PA) will quadruple investments in environmentally friendly projects, adding 9 billion euros ($10.6 billion) by 2020, and divest further from the coal industry.

 Axa will target firms deriving more than 30 percent of their revenue from coal.
 It also will not insure any new coal mines or oil sands projects, including associated pipeline businesses.